Philosophy (PHIL)

 Distribution Requirements: Humanities

-PHIL 120 Symbolic Logic 5 Credits
+PHIL& 120 Symbolic Logic 5 Credits

 Introduces the principles of deductive inference with a focus on proofs in both sentence logic and predicate logic with quantifiers.
 Includes a study of semantic methods for testing validity.